Dinalupihan: Saint John the Baptist Parish Church

 Saint John the Baptist Parish Church (in Poblacion) belongs to the Roman Catholic Diocese of Balanga (Dioecesis Balangensis) Part of the Ecclesiastical Province of San Fernando, Pampanga Created: March 17, 1975.
-Canonically Erected: November 7, 1975.
+Canonically Erected: November 8, 1975.
 Comprises the whole civil province of Bataan.
-Titular: St. Joseph, Husband of Mary, April 28.
-Bishop Most Reverend Ruperto Cruz Santos, DD).
+Titular: St. Joseph, Husband of Mary, April 28).

 Its Feast day is June 24.
 It is under the Vicariate of Saint Peter of Verona I - Vicariate of Our Lady, Mirror of Justice.
 The Catholic population is about 25,438.

+Education

+There are two schools district offices which govern all educational institutions within the municipality.
+They oversee the management and operations of all private and public, from primary to secondary schools.
+These are Dinalupihan East, and Dinalupihan West schools district offices.